Oregon Health Plan (OHP) Updates 2026: What Patients Need to Know About Coverage, Access, and Telehealth

 The state has implemented:

-This means more Oregonians—especially those experiencing homelessness, unstable housing, or transitions in employment—will remain covered.
+This means more Oregonians—especially those experiencing housing instability or transitions in employment—will remain covered.

 For OTM patients, this is crucial.
 Many of the individuals we serve through kiosks, shelters, and community partnerships have historically fallen out of coverage because of complicated renewal processes.
 With these new OHP updates, we can help patients maintain continuity of care without interruption.